bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/song-koolaid.md

 Does not seem to contain any clues in the [spectrograms](spectrograms.md).

 The 8-bit version of this song was released through the ARG website and has seen a few interesting changes.
-It also has [an official music video](https://www.youtube.com/watch?v=Jq4NhAnnD0Q).
+It also has [an official music video](https://www.youtube.com/watch?v=Jq4NhAnnD0Q), as well as a [lyric video](https://www.youtube.com/watch?v=YyacCX-CFUM).

+## Lyric Video

+The lyric video was directed and edited by [circushead](https://circushead.co/pages/bring-me-the-horizon-kool-aid-lyric-video), who also worked on the direction of Kool-Aid Live, including the visuals of a woman only named in the live shows as Angeldust.

 ## Kool-Aid (8-bit)